huler/backend-challenge/readme.md

 We are planning to move the majority of our cloudformation infrastructure to CDK over the next 6 months or so.

 You might feel that some of the problems you find in the first part are best solved with changes to our infrastructure.
-We can discuss these suggested changes, but we would encourage you to leave the infrastructure as it is and focus on the Go and JavaScript parts of the codebase.
+We can discuss these suggested changes, but we would encourage you to leave the infrastructure as it is and focus on the Go parts of the codebase.

 ## Thank you